quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Flow Control Performance

-An endpoint that is unable to ensure that a peer has flow control credit in the order of the current BDP will have receive throughput limited by flow control and not other limiting factors like congestion control.
-Timely sending of updates to flow control limits can improve performance, however an excessive rate of updates can also adversely affect performance.
+An endpoint that is unable to ensure that a peer has flow control credit on the order of the current BDP will have receive throughput limited by flow control and not other limiting factors like congestion control.
+Timely sending of updates to flow control limits can improve performance.
+However, an excessive rate of updates can also adversely affect performance.

 This document does not specify techniques for tuning flow control performance